harshogale04/razorpayhack/README.md

-# SANDBOX/ — AI-Buyer Transactable Checkout on Razorpay
+# SANDBOX/: AI-Buyer Transactable Checkout on Razorpay

 **Track 01: AI Growth & Agentic Commerce**
 *Grow the merchant's revenue, and make them sellable to AI buyers.*

-A merchant storefront that is transactable end-to-end by an external AI agent — via a direct API, or by browsing and clicking through a rendered webpage — with every money action **explainable, bounded, and gated** behind a single, non-negotiable safety layer.
+A merchant storefront that is transactable end-to-end by an external AI agent, via a direct API or by browsing and clicking through a rendered webpage, with every money action **explainable, bounded, and gated** behind a single, non-negotiable safety layer.

 ---